jamesmh/PersonalBlog/source/_posts/How-To-StandOut-Among-Your-Peers.md

 You can always move into other areas of specialization later if you find something else too!

-[Dan Abramov](https://twitter.com/dan_abramov) used to be a .NET developer - now he's known as the top react.js developer (the rewards of being the creator of react.js 😋)!
+[Dan Abramov](https://twitter.com/dan_abramov) used to be a .NET developer - now he's known as one of the top react.js developers!

 # Keep In Touch